Photographing Holy Hill

 June 5, 2018

-Perched atop 435 acres in southeast Wisconsin, you’ll find Holy Hill, a church that looks like it’s been shipped in from Europe.
-The Gothic architecture seems oddly out of place among the rural farming landscape, its sharp spires towering above the trees.
+Perched atop 435 acres in southeast Wisconsin is where you’ll find Holy Hill, a church that looks like it’s been transported from Europe.
+The Gothic architecture is a sharp contrast to the rural farming landscape that surrounds it; its sharp spires towering above the trees.

-I’ve been wanting to see this church in person for a while now and yesterday, Sean and I were finally able to do so.
+I’ve been wanting to see this church in person for a while now and yesterday, I was finally able to do so.
 Here are a few of my tips for photographing Holy Hill.

 Photographing Holy Hill from a Distance